onewelcome/identity-cloud-documentation/docs/products/access/topics/tokens/access-token.md

 ```

 ## JSON Web Token (JWT)
-Onegini Access can issue a [JWT](https://tools.ietf.org/html/rfc7519) as access token.
+OneWelcome Access can issue a [JWT](https://tools.ietf.org/html/rfc7519) as access token.
 However, the receiver does not have to treat it as a JWT but can also
-treat it as an opaque token and present it to Onegini Access for validation.
+treat it as an opaque token and present it to OneWelcome Access for validation.
 Refer to the
 [Token Introspection documentation](../../api-reference/token-introspection.md) for details on validation an access token.

 The JWT token is returned when this is [configured for a web client](../web-clients/web-client-configuration.md).
 It contains the user identifier when the